MachineLearningForAll/MachineLearningForAll.github.io/offerings.md

 permalink: /offerings/
 ---

-With over a decade of experience in education, curriculum development, and mentoring, my educational offerings combine innovative methods, hands-on exercises, and a strong focus on learning outcomes.
-Explore how I can help you or your organization excel in machine learning education.
+With over a decade of experience in **education, curriculum development, and mentoring**, I offer personalized training solutions for individuals and organizations.
+My educational approach blends **innovative methods**, **hands-on exercises**, and a strong focus on **learning outcomes**.

 <div class="campaign-container">